STHEe/STHEe/README.md

   ![alt text](http://www.odtecnologia.com.br/img/od_tp.png "ODTecnologia")

-  I currently work as software engineer at [OD Tecnologia].
+  I am 21 years old and currently work as software engineer at [OD Tecnologia].
   Born in Araxá, Brasil.
 Most of school made in Belgium and currently in my last year of college at UNIARAXÁ. <br />
   Focused on using software to make people happy and be helpful for the community.
 </p>